bdeignan/things-i-forget/README.md

 aws --profile <PROFILENAME> ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin <aws_account_id>.dkr.ecr.<region>.amazonaws.com
 ```

-## Bash
+## Terminal
-Put this in your `.bashrc` to alias command for jupyter notebook server.
+Put this in your `.bashrc` or `.zshrc` to alias command for jupyter notebook server.
 This is more useful for running in Docker since that command requires more flags that I forget.
 ```bash
 # add jupyter command
 alias notebookserver='jupyter notebook --allow-root --ip=0.0.0.0 --no-browser --port 9999'